pwntoken/old_pwntoken_blog/source/_posts/2015-07-14-driving-by-dirty-octopress.markdown

 Please keep referencing these which might be very useful from time to time ..

 * [How to setup Octopress Cloned Blog & keeping accessing from different machines, also - the basic working of Octopress](http://blog.zerosharp.com/clone-your-octopress-to-blog-from-two-places/)

+* How to fix *Error:  Pygments can't parse unknown language: rake*:

+  - use /plugins/pygments_code.rb file
+  - change `raise "Pygments can't parse unknown language: #{lang}#` to `raise "Pygments can't parse unknown language: #{lang}#{code}`
+  - next time a `rake generate` is issued, the location is shown which wouldn't before.
+  - fix the syntax.
+This probably triggers by using *backticks* without a proper line-feed.